ericwooley/react-in-style/README.md

 ## API

 * Methods
-    - add(class, selector, force)
+    - add(class, selector, options)
         1. The class with the style object (attached via object.prototype.style)
         2. The selector for the style.
+        3. options (with defaults)
+        ```javascript
+        {
+            // suppress warnings, which occur when the selector is added twice.
+            noWarnings: false,

+            // Prefix with css browser prefixors (opt in, large performance hit)
+            prefix: false,

+            // if false or there is no animtionFrame, react in style will not request an animtation frame
+            // and will insert the styles immediatly.
+            requestAnimationFrame: true
+        }

-        3. (Force) true/false: If the selector already has a style, an console error message will appear, unless true is passed in as the force option.
+        ```(Force) true/false: If the selector already has a style, an console error message will appear, unless true is passed in as the force option.
     - destroy() : Destroys all styles and removes all data related to previous adds.

 ## Running the unit tests